canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 The tests used [Moq](https://github.com/moq/moq4), a mocking library for .NET.
 I already wrote about the things [I like and dislike about Moq]({% post_url 2020-08-11-HowToCreateFakesWithMoq %}).
 Let's see the two issues with this test.

 Two issues to avoid when writing unit tests are **noise** and **hidden test scenarios**.
 First, tests are often full of noise in the form of complex arrange or setup scenarios.
 And, test values aren't obvious.
-Test names states an scenario, but you have to dig into the test to find the test values.
+Test names state an scenario, but you have to dig into the tests to find the test values.
 Remember, readability is king when writing unit tests.

 _Did you spot these issues on our sample test?
 No. It wasn't the naming convention._